 Some industries are easier to market than others.
 For companies in the insurance industry, the challenge is significant.
 Insurance protects us when we need it, but the truth is that most people don’t recoup the money they pay out in premiums.
 It can be easy to view insurance as a burden instead of a benefit.

-The key to marketing a company in the insurance industry is to find a way to remind your audience of why they need insurance while working around some of the negative impressions people have of the industry as a whole.
+The key to marketing for the insurance industry is to find a way to remind your audience of why they need insurance while working around some of the negative impressions people have of the industry as a whole.
+Check out some insurance companies in New York to get at clue how the market their brand.

 Branding and Insurance

-All effective marketing starts with branding.
+All effective marketing for the insurance industry starts with branding.
 When people know and trust your brand, they are more likely to ascribe positive values to you than they are to harbor negative feelings.

 Key Values to Convey

-Perhaps the most important thing to remember about marketing your insurance company is that the people who buy policies from you are doing so out of fear and uncertainty.
+Perhaps the most important thing to remember about marketing for the insurance industry is that the people who buy policies from you are doing so out of fear and uncertainty.
 They might tell themselves that they are being prudent and practical, but insurance is meant to protect against what cannot be predicted.

 For that reason, the values that your branding must convey include things like trust, reliability, stability, and empathy.
 Insurance companies are in the business to make money, but the last thing you want to do is remind potential customers of that.
 The specter of greed and financial gain is one that looms over the insurance industry as a whole.